cisco-ce/roomos.cisco.com/doc/TechDocs/USBControl.md

 OK
 ```

-Note: You can check if the configuration is *On* or *Off* by using this command:
+*Note: You can check if the configuration is On or off by using this command:*

 ```
 xConfiguration Peripherals InputDevice Mode